Kadaliharsha/CodeCollab/README.md

 - **User Authentication:** Register and log in (JWT-ready).
 - **Database Seeding:** Preloaded with classic coding problems (e.g., Reverse String, Two Sum).
 - **Scalable Design:** Easily add new problems and extend judging logic.
+- **Session Recording:** Automatic logging of all room activities for replay and analytics.

 ---